 No rolling start dates

-Founded in 1842, Villanova University is a private institution known for offering the best business school in the nation, which lends a certain credibility to its Six Sigma and Lean Six Sigma certificate.
-With his 30 years of experience, professor Marv Meissner focuses on skills highly applicable to managers like process mapping, potential problem analysis, decision analysis, and other problem-solving tools.
+Founded in 1842, Villanova University is a private institution known for offering one of the best business schools in the nation, which lends a certain credibility to its Six Sigma and Lean Six Sigma certificate.
+Going back to the 1980s when he started working with the Six Sigma methodology, Professor Marv Meissner focuses on skills highly applicable to managers like process mapping, potential problem analysis, decision analysis, and other problem-solving tools.

 Each class requires a different time commitment.
 For instance, the Lean Six Sigma Master Black Belt course takes 12 weeks whereas the Lean Six Sigma Black Belt takes 16 weeks.
 The remainder of the courses take eight weeks.